IntensiveCoLearning/Ethereum-Protocol-Fellowship/devbards.md

  Trace back with the history of cryptocurrency and get some knowhow about why it is now be combined with ethereum.

 ### 2025.02.23
+Pass

 -- EPF week 2 --
 ### 2025.02.24
+Since I knew nothing about cryptocurrency before this project, I spent a lot of time getting an overview of the entire Ethereum ecosystem.
+I also tried to catch up on advanced knowledge from lecturers and people who shared during our weekly catch-ups.
+This has been the busiest period in recent months, and I have had almost no time to sleep, yet I am still making progress in my learning.
+My goal is to become part of the EPF team and contribute to this CoLearning group.
+Just keep going!

+### 2025.02.25

+### 2025.02.26

+### 2025.02.27

+### 2025.02.28

+### 2025.03.01

+### 2025.03.02

+-- EPF week 3 --

 <!-- Content_END -->